cycle/docs/basic/select.md

 > Field names will be automatically mapped to appropriate column names.

-You can use any amount of fields in request:
+You can use any amount of fields in a request:

 ```php
 $entity = $repository->findOne([